mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 }
 ```

-As we explained before, the **RunScript** is the main function that is available is the **C#** and other script components.
+As we explained before, **RunScript** is the main function that is available in the **C#** and other script components.
 This is where the main code lives.
 Notice that the scripting component output is passed by reference.
 This is what you see when you open a default **C#** script component in Grasshopper.

 <img src="runscript_ref.png">